ZeusWPI/LEDDY/README.md

 #### Notes on LED control implementation

-- We include a modifier version of [LedControl](http://wayoda.github.io/LedControl/) by Eberhard Fahle <e.fahle@wayoda.org> v1.0.6 in this repository.
-- The LedControl library can only handle 8 displays chained.
-We have 12 displays.
-4 chains of each 3 displays.
-Displays are chained on the same bus, more displays on the same bus causes slow text scrolling.
-This is the reason they are split into 4 different busses with each only 3 displays.
+- All displays are chained together into one big shift register, each display holding 16 bits.
+  The protocol is described [here](https://www.analog.com/media/en/technical-documentation/data-sheets/MAX7219-MAX7221.pdf), and is implemented by the `LedMatrixChain` class, of which `g_lmc` is an instance.
-- To set or unset leds on the display:
+- To set or unset leds on the display, typically you would use:
-    - `setLed(..., bool state)` sets one led on or off
-    - `setRow(..., byte value)` sets a row of 8 leds, each led _i_ on or off depending on the bit _i_ of the `value`-byte
-    - `setColumn`, analogous to the above
+    - `g_lmc.setRows(uint8_t row, uint8_t pixels[12])`: Sets all `96` pixels of a single row of the ledstrip.
+      The MSB of the first byte of the first row is the top-left pixel.
-- Each character is stored as 8 bytes resulting in an 8 by 8 grid of bits
+- As for text, each character is stored as 8 bytes resulting in an 8 by 8 grid of bits
 - We do some weird 'transposing' of the text string, so that the list of bytes to display are columns when looking at the led displays.
   To display what we call a sliding window, we just have to send the correct columns to the displays.
-- The font is originally from Marcel Sondaar, public domain, made available [here](https://github.com/dhepper/font8x8)
+- The font is originally from Marcel Sondaar, public domain, made available [here](https://github.com/dhepper/font8x8).

 #### Development